lowlighter/metrics/README.md

           # Template to use (see src/templates to get a list of supported templates)
           template: classic

+          # Base content to include in metrics (list of comma-separated sections name as string)
+          base: "header, activity, community, repositories, metadata"

           # Enable Google PageSpeed metrics for account attached website
           # See https://developers.google.com/speed/docs/insights/v5/get-started for more informations
           plugin_pagespeed: no